qwikster/concinnity/README.md

 you can run the command `concinnity`, but i will admit it's a pain to memorize...\
 feel free to type `counter` instead :)

+## config
+you may customize the default names or keys for new counters in the project's folder. on linux, using pipx:
+`~/.local/share/pipx/venvs/concinnity/lib/python3.13/site-packages/concinnity/concinnity.data`
+i'm not sure where you'll find the project on other platforms, sorrie

-## source
+## credit
-certain amounts of my code from [hackaclime](https://github.com/qwikster/hackaCLIme/) was reused in this project;\
+certain amounts of code from my other project [hackaclime](https://github.com/qwikster/hackaCLIme/) was reused in this project.
-however, no AI was used.